 What Amount of Financial Aid is Offered?

-Cleveland University - Kansas City's standard financial aid plan for incoming first year students is $14,302.
+$8,918 is the normal Cleveland University - Kansas City's freshman financial aid plan.
 About 100.0% of first year students obtain some form of financial aid, the majority of which is in the form of loans.

 Financial aid helps decrease the cost, or the full retail price of the college.
 However, be aware that the only true college discount are scholarships & grants.

 A college loan is not a genuine college discount, but rather an additional cost consideration.
 Find out how much student loan debt from Cleveland you may end up taking on.

 How Much Aid Is Available in Grants & Scholarships?